-I want to know why my Amazon Relational Database Service (Amazon RDS) for MySQL DB instance uses more space than I expected.
-I also want to optimize disk storage.
+My Amazon Relational Database Service (Amazon RDS) for MySQL database (DB) instance uses more storage than I expected.
+I want to understand why, and I want to optimize disk storage.

 Resolution